-- Answer phone and take messages for staff, but must not be allowed to receive client information of a sensitive nature, such as their social security numbers - Pull and re-file records, but may not insert or remove information from files in offices in which Income Maintenance and Social Services records are combined. - Schedule appointments - Prepare and review letters or any pre-printed notification letters - Sort/distribute mail and file printouts - Complete and maintain logs - List scheduled appointments on staff's calendars - Prepare packets of training or orientation materials - Schedule meetings and notify attendees of date, time, and location - Alphabetize loose filing - Type routine form letters
+- Answer phones and take messages for staff, but must not be allowed to receive client information of a sensitive nature, such as their social security numbers - Pull and re-file records, but may not insert or remove information from files in offices in which Income Maintenance and Social Services records are combined. - Schedule appointments - Prepare and review letters or any pre-printed notification letters - Sort/distribute mail and file printouts - Complete and maintain logs - List scheduled appointments on staff calendars - Prepare packets of training or orientation materials - Schedule meetings and notify attendees of date, time, and location - Alphabetize any loose filing that does not contain client information other than name, address, and benefit amount. - Type routine form letters - Operate a copy machine for materials not related to individual clients - Arrange appointments with outside agencies - Distribute policy manual materials and update staff manuals - Assist with stocking shelves with supplies

-- Operate a copy machine for materials not related to individual clients - Arrange appointments with outside agencies - Distribute manual materials and update staff's manuals - Assist with stocking shelves with supplies - Keep interviewing areas stocked with supplies
+Keep interviewing areas stocked with supplies